gdalba/essencias/content/en/about/_index.md

 Graduated in **Biological Sciences** from the *University of Caxias do Sul*,
 and Master in **Genomic Sciences and Technology** from the *University of British Columbia*.

-I’ve been studying philosophy and poetry since 2014.
+I’ve been studying philosophy and poetry since 2014 and here, I intend to archive what I create through the at times organized union of words and thoughts.<br>
-Here, I intend to archive what I create through the at times organized union of words and thoughts.
+My heart is half dead, but will live as long as we create poetry.